eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 ## Starting a person in a vehicle
 To start the simulation of a person while riding in a vehicle, the `depart` attribute of the person must be set to `triggered`.
 Additionally the first stage of the plan must be a `ride`.
 The `from` attribute is not necessary, since the vehicle start position is already defined and used.
-The vehicle is indicated by using only the vehicle ID for the `lanes` attribute of the ride.
+The vehicle is indicated by using only the vehicle ID for the `lines` attribute of the ride.

 ## Starting multiple persons in a vehicle
 To start the simulation of multiple persons with the same plan while riding in a vehicle, `personFlow` can be used.
 This only works for the distribution attribute `number`, which defines the number of persons insterted into the vehicle, and the attribute `begin="triggered"`.
 The `end` attribute is ignored or can be left.
 Additionally the first stage of the plan must be a `ride`.
 The `from` attribute is not necessary, since the vehicle start position is already defined and used.
-The vehicle is indicated by using only the vehicle ID for the `lanes` attribute of the ride.
+The vehicle is indicated by using only the vehicle ID for the `lines` attribute of the ride.

 ## Examples
 Person `p0` starts within the vehicle defined by trip `v0` at edge `gneE0`.
 The ride ends at edge `gneE1`.